madrilene/lenesaile.com/src/en/blog/2022-11-07-note-social.md

 excludeFromSitemap: true
 ---

 Twitter is a bit weird right now.
-Too bad, because it was the only social platform I was actively using.
-[I am now on Mastodon](https://front-end.social/@lene)!
-I'm mainly interested in a rich timeline about web development, so I chose the server front-end.social.
-On Linkedin I still have a profile, but I don't link it on my site anymore.
+It was the only social platform I was actively using (mostly on the on the consuming side).
+[I am now on Mastodon](https://front-end.social/@lene).
+I'm mainly interested in a rich dev-related timeline, so I chose the server front-end.social.
+On Linkedin I still have a profile, but I chose to not link to it anymore.
 I don't use the platform, and to be honest, I don't understand it.